SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 We need to have a way to store and query some films.
 We could use Voyage [https://github.com/pharo-nosql/voyage](https://github.com/pharo-nosql/voyage) since it works without an external Mongo DB.
 But we want to keep it extremely simple.
-So let's define a kind of singleton (one of the most misunderstood and ugliest Design Pattern so burn your computer once you will have coded it).
+So let's define a kind of singleton (one of the most misunderstood Design Pattern).

-We define a _class_ instance variable called `films`.
+We define a _class_ instance variable called `films` (you can use the expand menu to get the full definition on class side).

 ```language=Smalltalk
 Object class << ImdbFilm class